The Complete Stylist

 During the course you will style and direct a number of fashion shoots including a fashion editorial shoot with professional photographer, agency model and industry make up artist.
 In addition to your weekly tasks you will work on 3 self-directed extended projects, including a live brief from a fashion client.
 You'll also visit London exhibitions and fashion hotspots with a guide to street style spotting and a trend safari around London.

-The Complete Stylist is run part-time over 20 full Saturdays (10.00-17.00) and 19 Wednesday evenings (18.30-21.00) with weekly tasks and resources designed to guide your self-directed creative and professional development.
+The Complete Stylist is run part-time over Wednesdays and Thursdays for 14 weeks (10.00-17.00) with weekly tasks and resources designed to guide your self-directed creative and professional development.
 During the course you will receive one-to-one intensive tutorials that will focus on your individual work and career path.

 There is some overlap of course material on John William’s Fashion Media Styling: Editorial, Editorial Styling and Creative Direction, and this course.
 It is recommended that you only take one of these courses.